Indian Political Department

 The Indian Political Department, formerly part of the Foreign and Political Department of the Government of India, was a government department in British India.
-The department looked after the diplomatic and "political" relations with the subsidiary states of the British Empire in India, and some states overseas.
+The department looked after the diplomatic and "political" relations with the subsidiary states of the British Raj in India, and some states overseas.
 The nature of its work was indirect rule.
 The department was disbanded at the time of Indian independence and replaced by a newly formed States Department in the Government of India.

 History

 A department was originally formed under the name "Secret and Political Department" on 23 September 1783, It was created by a resolution of the board of directors of the East India Company; this decreed the creation of a department which could help “relieve the pressure” on the administration of Warren Hastings in conducting its "secret and political business".

 From 1784 to 1842, the department was divided into three branches: secret, political and foreign.